Guillaume Cunnington

 Guillaume Cunnington (born 7 July 1976) is a French racing driver who competed in the TCR International Series, the All-Japan Formula Three Championship with FSC Motorsport. and the Asian Formula Renault Series, where he won the Masters Class in 2014.

 Racing career

 Cunnington began his career in 2013 in the Asian Formula Renault Series, winning the Masters Class in 2014.
-From 2015, he is racing in the All-Japan Formula Three Championship national class with the FSC Motorsport team founded by Antoine Malin.
-The team is powered by TOM'S Racing.
-In his first season, he finished sixth in the national class standings, with a best overall finish of 4th in Sugo.
+In 2015, he raced in the All-Japan Formula Three Championship national class with the FSC Motorsport team founded by Antoine Malin.
+The team was powered by TOM'S Racing.
+In his first season, he finished sixth in the national class standings, with a best overall finish of fourth in Sugo.

-In November 2015, he raced in the TCR International Series, driving a SEAT León Cup Racer for Liqui Moly Team Engstler. at the famed Circuito da Guia in Macau, where he finished 17th in the first race before retiring in the second.
+In November 2015, Cunnington raced in the TCR International Series, driving a SEAT León Cup Racer for Liqui Moly Team Engstler. at the famed Circuito da Guia in Macau, where he finished 17th in the first race before retiring in the second.
 As of 2017, that was his last professional race.